johnaohara/async-profiler/README.md

 async-profiler should be run from the host by a privileged user - it will automatically switch to the proper pid/mount namespace and change user credentials to match the target process.
-Also make sure that the target container can access `libasyncProfiler.so` by the same absolute path as on the host.
+By default, the target container can access `libasyncProfiler.so` by the same absolute path as on the host.
+If the filesystem layout is different from within the container, the default path for `libasyncProfiler.so` can be overridden with `--profiler-path /path/to/libasyncProfiler.so`.

 By default, Docker container restricts the access to `perf_event_open` syscall.
 There are 3 alternatives to allow profiling in a container: